wt2v3gb6/slovenia-command/README.md

 # Slovenia Command

-A Rise-of-Nations-style strategy game where you take command of the Republic of Slovenia — economy, military, diplomacy, research and events on a live satellite map.
+A strategy game where you take command of the Republic of Slovenia — economy, military, diplomacy, research and events on a live satellite map.
 Play solo or **co-op with friends** over the internet.

 ## ▶ Download & play